chris-mcginnis-ucsf/MULTI-seq/README.md

 * NOTE: These package versions were used in the bioRxiv paper, but other versions may work, as well.

 # deMULTIplex Overview
-## MULTIseq sample barcode FASTQ alignment
+## MULTI-seq sample barcode FASTQ alignment
 R functions found in 'MULTIseq.Align.Suite.R' can be used to convert MULTI-seq sample barcode FASTQ files into a sample barcode UMI count matrix.
 Think of this pipeline as 'CellRanger' for sample barcode data.
 This pre-processing pipeline can be split into four distinct steps:
 1. Split raw FASTQs into cell barcode, UMI, and sample barcode sequences associated with a user-defined set of cell barcodes
 2. Remove reads that do not align with >1 mismatch to any MULTI-seq sample barcode reference sequence,